 - Water Skiing

 Yachts are most often used for leisure activities with friends and family on the open water.
 Their standard lengths range from 30 feet all the way to 90 feet, and multiple engines depending on the use.
-Family and friends can enjoy long trips on both inland waters and the ocean.
+Family and friends can enjoy long trips near shore, or out on the open ocean.

 Because these vessels are classified in the luxury market, expect to pay a premium price for one.
-One way to justify the high purchasing costs is by living aboard your vessel for long periods, or even all year round.
+One way to justify buying a boat with such a high price is by living aboard your vessel for long periods, or even all year round.
 You may be able to maintain the responsibilities on your own, but things are made easier with some help, whether it’s family or staff.

 The market caters to day sailing, weekend sailing, cruising, and luxury, with available activities that include: